Below are links to tips, tools and strategies that you can use to teach and support your students and their learning from anywhere.

 - Provide multiple means of action & expression (e.g., think +1 - discussion board activity and written reflection)

 - Provide multiple means of engagement (e.g., think +1 - collaborative activity and self-assessment)

-- As a U of T Faculty, Librarian, Staff or Student, you can download Office 365 for Mac, Windows, iOS or Android for your personal computer / device – https://onesearch.library.utoronto.ca/ic-faq-categories/office-365-proplus.
+- can download Microsoft 365 for Mac, Windows, iOS or Android for your personal computer / device – https://onesearch.library.utoronto.ca/ic-faq-categories/office-365-proplus.